Multiple phone and tablet mockups showing different Pacify Library pages, including the homepage, category page, and article page.

 Pacify Library

-The Pacify Library is a child product of the Pacify mobile app, which connects new & expecting parents to maternal health specialists.
-The Library is a rich archive of educational content surrounding the perinatal journey and the process of becoming a parent.
-It contains articles & guides, frequently asked questions from parents, videos, and more.
+The Pacify Library is a child product of the Pacify app, which connects new and expecting parents to maternal health specialists.
+It's a rich archive of content on the perinatal journey — articles, guides, FAQs, videos, and more.

 Role